Brooklyn Spousal Support Lawyer

 In recent decades, much has changed in family finances, with both parties contributing more than ever to their families' income.
 In keeping pace with these changes, New York's Domestic Relations Law has done away with the concept of alimony - and its antiquated connotations of lifetime support from the husband to the wife - in favor of spousal maintenance, which the law intends to be transitional, whenever possible, and gender neutral.

 From the moment a couple separates, the spouse who has been dependent on the high-earning spouse can be at a disadvantage.
-At Coffinas & Lusthaus, P.C., we've seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
+At Coffinas & Lusthaus, P.C., our Brooklyn spousal support lawyers have seen cases where the high earner actually tried to "starve" concessions out of the less monied spouse on issues of property division and child custody.
 The surest remedy for these tactics is an order of pendente lite (temporary) maintenance.
 Coffinas & Lusthaus, P.C. has been able to obtain temporary support that allowed dependent spouses to meet all their bills, including amounts for legal fees, so they could contest their divorce on a level playing field.

-Factors the NY Court Considers in Deciding Spousal Support
+Factors NY Courts Consider When Deciding Spousal Support